 - Sometimes, using "whom" which although may be correct, can simply make your writing or speaking appear staid, pompous, unfriendly or too formal today.
-The English speaking world is moving on, and price of seeming distant can be irrelevance.
+The English speaking world is moving on, growing up, and price of seeming distant can be irrelevance.

 - The word "boring" is the great cancer all writers and communicators would do well to avoid.
 While you can't of course write for everyone, strive not to be boring.
 Though you don't need to be crass either.
 There is a formula for you.
 Find that unique recipe to communicate well in the style you like.

 - While trends may suggest fewer and fewer people are actually reading today, that will change, in time.
 Cycles tend to repeat.
 Plus, you don't need to connect with everyone in the world to make a fantastic living using words whether written or spoken.
 Strive to do what you do as well as you can, and keep learning, testing, perfecting.

 - Remember, one of the most important goals of any writing or speaking is simply to connect with your audience, engage, entertain, share something useful.
 So certainly don't do anything that may hamper your progress.